Shinnosuke Tachibana

 Shinnosuke Tachibana (立花 慎之介, Tachibana Shinnosuke) is a Japanese voice actor, singer and narrator.
 He is married to voice actress Ao Takahashi.

 Career

 Tachibana graduated from Aojijuku Tokyo School 18th term.
 In 2003, he made his voice acting debut as Kyuu in the television anime E's Otherwise.
 He was affiliated with Production Baobab until May 2011.
 He joined Axlone since June of the same year.

-On January 5, 2017, a blog reported that he married with Ao Takahashi.
+On January 5, 2017, a blog reported that Tachibana had married Ao Takahashi.

-On March 31, 2018, he left Axlone, and in April of that same year, he co-founded BLACK SHIP agency together with fellow voice actor Jun Fukuyama.
+In 2018, Tachibana left Axlone and co-founded the BLACK SHIP agency with fellow voice actor Jun Fukuyama.